jina-ai/dev-gpt/README.md

 - [ ] don't show this message:
 🔐 You are logged in to Jina AI as florian.hoenicke (username:auth0-unified-448f11965ce142b6).
 To log out, use jina auth logout.
-- [ ] rest endpoint instead of grpc since it is more popular
 - [ ] put the playground into the custom gateway (without rebuilding the custom gateway)
 - [ ] hide prompts in normal mode and show them in verbose mode
 - [ ] tests